Gardens & Galleries

 Day 2: Tokyo Sightseeing

 Today you will travel around Tokyo like locals with our expert local guide.
-Begin with a visit to Hamariyku Garden and the famous Tsukiji fish market where you can explore the market and surrounds and sample some of the freshest sashimi imaginable.
-Next you will visit Asakusa Kannon Temple, Tokyo’s oldest and most important temple.
+Begin with a visit to Hamariyku Garden.
+Next, you will visit Asakusa Kannon Temple, Tokyo’s oldest and most important temple.
 Located in Tokyo’s Asakusa district, it offers a real taste of the old city’s traditional side.

 Accommodation: Chinzanso 5* Hotel (or similar)